Print3M/epic/README.md

 Example: `epic monolith project/ -o output/`

 Compile your project into standard non-PIC executable.
 In EPIC context it's called `monolith`.
 It's completely separated process from `pic-compile` and `pic-link`.
 Because it's a standard non-PIC executable you can use standard libc functions like `printf()` for debugging.
-It's a great way to debug your code when PICpayload  doesn't work and you don't understand why.
+Monolith is used for debugging and testing whether your payload does anything at all when you see nothing on the screen.

 It compiles all modules at once.